Aum-Patel1234/GamersHub/README.md

 - Google icons created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/google)
 - Facebook icons created by [Freepik - Flaticon](https://www.flaticon.com/free-icons/facebook)
 - Many of the images in this app are designed by [Freepik](https://www.freepik.com).
 A big thank you to them for their amazing designs and images!

+## Improvisation

+**1. It is rebuilding the aldready builded widgets while pagination so try to improve**